HFyilmaz/Predicting-Homework-Scores-From-ChatGPT-History/README.md

 In our assumption, students are expected to make further clarification when they use parentheses.
 Therefore, we added the number of occurences of parentheses in prompts.

-## Chapter 4 - Finalizing The Dataframe & Dealing With Broken Files
+## Chapter 4 - Finalizing The Dataframe & Dealing With Broken Files <a name="dataframe">

 Once we finalized our dataframe by including the score data and our seperate prompt matching data with our base dataframe on which the feature engineering is done, we were ready to deal with the HTML files that give 404 error.